Sir Joseph Radcliffe, 1st Baronet: Early life and change of name

-Joseph Pickford was born at Alt Hill or Althill, then a hamlet near Ashton under Lyne and baptised there on 8 May 1744.
+Joseph Pickford was born at Alt Hill (Althill), then a hamlet near Ashton under Lyne, and was baptised there on 8 May 1744.
 He was the son of Joseph Pickford of Ashton and Mary Radcliffe of Milnsbridge.
 His father died in 1755.

 In the 1770s, then based at Royton, Pickford corresponded with Charles Prescot, at that time a Fellow of St Catharine's College, Cambridge.
 The letters show an interest in carding machinery.
 In 1783 Prescot became rector of Stockport, Cheshire, holding the position for the rest of his life, and later was a magistrate in Cheshire and Lancashire.

-In 1795, his mother Mary's brother, William, died, leaving Joseph his sole heir, providing he was willing to change his name from Pickford to Radcliffe.
+In 1795, his mother Mary's brother William died, leaving Joseph his sole heir, providing he was willing to change his name from Pickford to Radcliffe.
 Joseph Radcliffe became the owner of extensive estates and properties in Milnsbridge and the Colne Valley.
 He also owned property west of the Pennines, for example at Barrowshaw, now in Manchester.